bloominstituteoftechnology/node-db-challenge/README.md

 ### Tasks

-- [ ] Build the database and tables using knex migrations. **Seeding is not needed**.
+- [ X ] Build the database and tables using knex migrations. **Seeding is not needed**.
-- [ ] Build the API with the following endpoints:
+- [ X ] Build the API with the following endpoints:

-  - [ ] POST for adding projects.
+  - [ X ] POST for adding projects.
-  - [ ] POST for adding actions.
+  - [ X ] POST for adding actions.
-  - [ ] GET for retrieving a `project` by its `id` that returns an object with the following structure:
+  - [ X ] GET for retrieving a `project` by its `id` that returns an object with the following structure:

     ```js
     {